nikprov/Recipe-hub-app/recipe-hub-frontend/readme-frontend.md

 # Recipe Hub Frontend

 Welcome to the Recipe Hub app frontend documentation.
 This React TypeScript application provides an intuitive and responsive user interface for the Recipe Hub platform.
 I've built it with modern web development practices, focusing on type safety, component reusability, and a great user experience.
+Inside the code of each component there are brief explanations of what and why do some elements exist at each respective place.

 ## Architecture Overview